 Caffeine is the most widely used drug in the world.
+In fact, according to the International Coffee Organization (ICO), the world pours about 1.4 billion cups of joe a day.
 Despite the negative connotations of the word drug, however, caffeine is by and large a benign and even beneficial substance for humans.
 “Acute caffeine consumption”—the scientific term for drinking a cup of coffee—has been shown to enhance mental alertness and mood state and is also known to boost athletic performance.
 “Chronic caffeine consumption”—the scientific term for drinking a cup of coffee every morning—has been associated with a reduced risk for a number of disorders including type 2 diabetes, gallstones, and Parkinson’s disease.
 Not too shabby.

 Caffeine Before Exercise